zsparal/api-documentation/source/components/handling-errors.rst

 ---------------------------------------
 If 3-D Secure authentication is necessary for the payment, the shopper will first have to authenticate him / herself with his / her card issuer.
-Any errors that occur will be available to you in the response of the :doc:`/reference/v2/payments-api/get-payment` which you should call from your webhook.
+Any errors that occur will be available to you in the response of the :doc:`Get payment endpoint </reference/v2/payments-api/get-payment>` which you should call from your webhook.

 In this case, the payment status will be ``failed`` and final.
 For new payment attempts, you should collect a new card token and create a new payment using our API.